Carmen: A Hip Hopera

-Carmen: A Hip Hopera is a 2001 American musical romantic drama television film produced by MTV and directed by Robert Townsend.
-The film stars Beyoncé Knowles in her debut acting role (predating her theatrical film debut in Austin Powers in Goldmember), Mekhi Phifer, Mos Def, Rah Digga, Wyclef Jean, Da Brat, Joy Bryant, Reagan Gomez-Preston (who had previously work with Townsend on The Parent 'Hood, which ended in 1999), Jermaine Dupri and Lil' Bow Wow.
-It is based upon the 1875 opera Carmen by Georges Bizet, Ludovic Halévy and Henri Meilhac.
-The film is set in Philadelphia and Los Angeles in modern times and features a mostly original hip-hop/R&B score in place of Bizet's opera.
+Carmen: A Hip Hopera is a 2001 American musical romantic drama television film directed by Robert Townsend.
+Starring Beyoncé Knowles in her debut acting role (predating her theatrical film debut in Austin Powers in Goldmember) along with Mekhi Phifer, Mos Def, Rah Digga, Wyclef Jean, Da Brat, Joy Bryant, Reagan Gomez-Preston (who had previously worked with Townsend on The Parent 'Hood, which ended in 1999), Jermaine Dupri and Lil' Bow Wow, it is based upon the 1875 opera Carmen by Georges Bizet, Ludovic Halévy and Henri Meilhac, but set in modern-day Philadelphia and Los Angeles and featuring a mostly original hip-hop/R&B score in place of Bizet's opera.
+The film premiered on MTV on May 8, 2001.

 The film is the second major African-American adaptation of the opera, the first being the 1943 Broadway musical Carmen Jones and its 1954 Academy Award-nominated film adaptation.

 Plot

-Carmen Brown is a seductive, aspiring actress who unwittingly causes trouble wherever she goes.
-She gets involved with Sgt.
-Derek Hill, who is engaged to the cocktail waitress, Caela.
-At Lou's Bar, Carmen gets into a fight with a jealous woman.
-Hill's superior officer, Lt.
-Frank Miller orders Hill to bring Carmen to jail.
-Carmen tries unsuccessfully to seduce Hill, but she convinces him to let her stop at her apartment to put her mother's ring in a safe place so it does not get stolen in jail.
+Seductive aspiring actress Carmen Brown, who unwittingly causes trouble wherever she goes, gets involved with Philadelphia Police Department Sergeant Derek Hill, who is engaged to a cocktail waitress named Caela.
+At Lou's Bar, Carmen gets into a fight with a jealous woman, and Hill's superior officer, Lieutenant Frank Miller, orders Hill to bring Carmen to jail.
+Carmen tries unsuccessfully to seduce Hill, but convinces him to let her stop at her apartment to put her mother's ring in a safe place so it does not get stolen in jail.
 There, she puts on lingerie and wins him over.
 He is caught in the morning (with Carmen nowhere to be found) by Miller (who is now revealed to be a crooked cop), who brings Caela with him as he arrests Hill.
 Caela slaps Hill and tells him she hates him.

 While in jail, Hill cannot stop thinking about Carmen.
 She writes him a letter, and he shares his obsession with cellmates Jalil and "Pockets".
-While Hill is in jail, Carmen meets the famous rapper Blaze at "the Spot", a nightclub.
+Meanwhile, Carmen meets the famous rapper Blaze at "the Spot", a nightclub.
 He wants to bring her to Los Angeles, but succeeds only in bringing her best friends.
 Carmen promises to meet them in LA once Hill is out of jail.
 Unfortunately, Hill is facing a year of probation once he gets out.
-However, after he gets into an argument with Miller, he punches him.
-He and Carmen flee to Los Angeles.
-However, Carmen is unaware of the incident.
+However, after he gets into an argument with Miller, he punches him, fleeing to Los Angeles afterwards with Carmen, who is unaware of the incident.